Boilermaker74/Portfolio/README.md

 I learned that certain attributes have more features that I realized.
 For example, the anchor element with its Href, I learned, can not only point to web addresses but also to elements in the application being worked on.
 So I could put an anchor element at the top of the document which moves the user And it's to an area on the bottom of the document.

+This code was authored entirely by me, so I do not need to cite any collaborators.

 So with the completion of this project, I am hopefully becoming more fluent in coding.